rashabaig/Scooped-Game/README.md

-# icecream-project
+# Scooped Game
-Description
-Scooped is a two player game, where player 1 selects a word for player 2 to guess and provides a clue.
-Player two then has 7 chances to guess the word correctly.
-The game starts with 7 toppings, and player 2 loses a topping for every incorrect guess.
-Player 2 scores a point for each letter they guess correctly.
-If player 2 guesses the word before they lose all of their toppings, player 2 wins.
-If player loses all toppings, player 1 wins.
+Scooped is a game that takes a twist on the popular game called Hangman.
+This game has a one player mode and a two player mode.

-Features
+## Features
+In the planning phase, I outlined a Bronze, Silver, and Goald version, with Bronze being the minimum viable product.
+Currently, the game includes some but not all of the elements from the Gold version.

+Bronze:
-Bronze: Player 1 should be able to enter a word for player 2 to guess.
-Player 2 should only have as many chances as toppings.
-For each incorrect guess, a component of the icecream cone should disappear.
+Player 1 should be able to select a word for player 2 to guess.
+For each incorrect guess, a component of the ice cream should disappear.
+Player 1 wins if player 2 loses all of their icecream, and player 2 wins if they guess the word before all of their ice cream is lost.
+In any case, the word should be revealed at the end of the game.

+Silver:
-Gold: Player 1 should be able to provide a clue feature to provide guidance for player 2's guess.
+Adding a clue feature, for player 1 to to provide a clue to player 2.

+Gold:
-Platinum: The game should offer a one player mode, where random words are generated for the player.
+Building out a one player mode.
+A random word should be generated for the player.
+A corresponding clue should also be provided.

-Add a modal for the instructions.
+Adding a modal for the instructions.

+Adding alerts for invalid inputs.

-Add a rematch button and a feature to track scores over multiple games.
+Adding a rematch feature to track scores over multiple games.

-Technologies Used:
+### Technologies Used:
 HTML
 CSS
-JavaScript
-Most of the game is generated using the DOM.
+Javascript
+Bootstrap components

-Instructions:
+#### Instructions:
+Scooped has a one player mode and a two player mode.

+In the one player mode, the user must guess a word that is chosen at random.
+A clue is provided,and the user has 7 chances to guess the word correctly.
+Each incorrect guess leads to losing a topping or scoop of ice cream.
+The objective of the game is to guess the word correctly before all of the ice cream is lost.

-Player 1 chooses a word for Player 2 to guess, and provides player 2 with a clue.
-Player 2 has 7 chances to guess the word, losing a topping for every incorrect guess and scoring a point for every correct guess.
+In the two player mode, player 1 chooses a word for player 2 to guess.
+Player 1 also provides player 2 with a clue.
+Player 2 has 7 chances to guess the word, losing a topping for every incorrect guess.

+##### Deployment:
+This game was deployed using GitHub Pages.